 Our Research and Scholarship Groups (RSGs) have been developed by the Program Faculty to introduce students to both the research endeavors of the faculty as well as provide a means to get hands-on research experience from the start of their clinical training.
 Students at the beginning of each academic year are able to sit in on these faculty-student meetings and then rank order their preferences for the RSG they would like to become a member of.
+Each of the RSGs require five hours of commitment every week outside of the mandatory programmatic meeting requirements.
 Listed below are the ongoing RSGs of each faculty member:

 Faculty Lead: Dr. Deidre Anglin